MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 #### Product name

 Product name information flows into the inventory dashboard from the **Products** section of Intelligent Order Management.
-The **Products** section contains data for all products that sales orders can be created for and inventory can be recorded for.
+The **Products** section contains data for all products that you can create sales orders for and record inventory for.

 #### Location ID